Summary of 5 Dysfunction of a Team

 Kathryn expects things to get worse before they get better.

-Will the group achieve GROUP Results?
+Will the team achieve GROUP Results?

 The week after the group offsite, Nick, the COO, approaches the group with an opportunity to purchase a competing company.